 Mainly because, at the end of the day, it’s not about you but your target audience!

 Each of the leading social media platforms today has a dominant group of users, represented by shared demographics – age, ethnicity, gender, income, etc. – and personal preferences.
-The chances are that your brand and products appeal to a specific group more than others, depicted by what we call in the business as Ideal Customer Personas.
-That should be your guiding light when deciding which platform to focus on, at least as the start.
+The chances are that your brand and products appeal to a specific group more than others, as depicted by what we call in the business Ideal Customer Personas.
+That should be your guiding light when deciding which platform to focus on, at least at the start.

-As you continue to establish your presence primarily in one platform, you’ll have plenty of opportunities to cross-pollinate content and nurture your stance on different ones if you feel it’s important.
+As you continue to establish your presence primarily on one platform, you’ll have plenty of opportunities to cross-pollinate content and nurture your stance on different ones if you feel it’s important.
 But figuring out and focusing on the most relevant one – the one that most of your audience favors – is the best place to start.

 Pro Tip: In spite of what you might think, things are THAT much different when we talk about social media video marketing aimed at B2B companies.
 However, in those instances, the type of content you produce will be more of a defining factor (as well as optimization to improve discoverability), so you can use the same principles here as well.